Second Church of Christ, Scientist (Long Beach, California)

 The former Second Church of Christ, Scientist, located at 655 Cedar Avenue, in Long Beach, California, is an historic structure that on April 1, 2005, was added to the National Register of Historic Places.
 It is now the Second Samoan Church.

+On December 11, 2023 a fire caused extensive damage to the building.
+As of December 12, the complex is closed to the public as church staff and authorities deal with the aftermath and proceeding investigations.